-This is Palsgaard's eleventh annual CSR report, covering the 2020 calendar year.
+This is Palsgaard's twelfth annual CSR report, covering the 2021 calendar year.
 It aims to provide a balanced overview that identifies the impacts and risks of our work with food ingredients and plant-based polymer additives, as well as our activities to counter these risks and to make positive contributions towards a more sustainable world.
-This report forms part of the management report in the company's annual report in compliance with the Danish Financial Statements Act, Sections 99a and 99b.
+This report forms part of the management report in the company's annual report in compliance with the Danish Financial Statements Act, Sections 99b and 99d.